-- Eligible veterans or spouses shall be entitled to enroll for services before eligible non-covered persons. - WIOA Section 134 (c)(3)(E) states that priority for individualized career services and training services must be given to recipients of public assistance, other low-income

-The Subrecipient shall follow BFWDC WIOA Eligibility Policy #2015-01 when determining eligibility.
+- Eligible veterans or spouses shall be entitled to enroll for services before eligible noncovered persons. - WIOA Section 134 (c)(3)(E) states that priority for individualized career services and training services must be given to recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient. - The Subrecipient shall follow BFWDC WIOA Eligibility Policy #2015-01 when determining eligibility.